 Building An Effective Health and Safety Management System - Based on the New View

-1. Efforts focus on system parts rather than the whole and more importantly the coupling of the parts.
+Most failed health and safety initiatives focus on system parts, in isolation from other parts, rather than the whole and more importantly the coupling of the parts.
 The effectiveness of the system is the product of the interaction of system parts not the sum of the parts taken separately.
-This concept is eloquently described by the late Russell Ackoff in the YouTube to the right.

 Comparison of Traditional and New View Management Systems